craigtrupp/linux-ghubspaces/README.md

     - Personal Echo : read in argument, assign arguemnt to text output : [Personal Echo](/hacker_rank/diff_easy/personal-echo.sh)
     - Triangle Classifier : Good multiple conditional numeric operator check for multiple lines in system arguments : [Triangle Numeric Classifier](/hacker_rank/diff_easy/triangle_classifier.sh)
     - Numeric Operator Syntax Reminders : Operations w/read in numeric values : [World of Numbers](/hacker_rank/diff_easy/world_of_numbers.sh)

+* `Second Folder - Text Processing Cut`
+    - Challenges are a series of different **`cut`** type operators, delimiters and common usage of the bash command.
+Commands commonly use a **`while`** type read in logic for all provided arguments to provide in cut type output
+    - First Challenge : Given N lines of input, print the 3rd character from each line as a new line of output.
+Also using while loop for provided arguments in sample read/user input : [Cut 1](/hacker_rank/diff_easy_2_cut/txtprocess_cut1.sh)
+    - Second Challenge : Display the 2nd and 7th character from each line of text. : [Cut 2](/hacker_rank/diff_easy_2_cut/txtprocess_cut2.sh)
+    - Third Challenge : Display a range of characters starting at the 2nd position of a string and ending at the 7th position (both positions included) : [Cut 3](/hacker_rank/diff_easy_2_cut/txtprocess_cut3.sh)
+    - Fourth Challenge : Display the first four characters from each line of text : [Cut 4](/hacker_rank/diff_easy_2_cut/txtprocess_cut4.sh)
+    - Fifth Challenge : Given a tab delimited file with several columns (tsv format) print the first three fields.
+Good reminder here of how to maintain delimited spaces need to echo the line argument as below for output check : [Cut 5](/hacker_rank/diff_easy_2_cut/txtprocess_cut5.sh)